 Social media advertising costs almost nothing—at most, you’ll pay for a few sponsored posts that will garner impressive returns on your investments.
-So as a go-to strategy, social media boosting is an intelligent and cost-effective choice.
+So as a go-to brand strategy, social media boosting is an intelligent and cost-effective choice.

-Compared to traditional forms of marketing, promoting your brand on social media garners leads quickly and efficiently—you may not even know you’re doing it!
+Compared to traditional forms of digital marketing, promoting your brand on social media garners leads quickly and efficiently—you may not even know you’re doing it!

 If you’re out of content ideas, you guessed it—you’ll never run out of them on social media.
 Instagram and Facebook are excellent sources for trending content that your brand can pick up on when ideas run dry.

 You can tap into topics relevant to your target audience through social listening tactics and even obtain direct feedback.